digitalrebar/doc/development/api/node_role.rst

 Node Roles are the core of Digital Rebar deployment and orchestration engine

-There are four types of data that Digital Rebar tracks, three of them are maintained on related NodeRoleDatum mode.
+There are four types of data that Digital Rebar tracks while three are maintained on related NodeRoleDatum mode.

 1. user data (node\_role.data) is set by users during the proposed state